 Cantaloupes are available all year round but are sweetest in season, which is summer.
 When you're picking cantaloupes, look out for ones that are symmetrical and also a little heavy.
 They should also be firm and creamy, light yellow-orange.
 Try to pick ones that have no greens.
 Ripe cantaloupes have this summer-like smell, sweet and a little musky.
 Also, try to eat it within 3 days of purchase while it's still fresh.

-Cantaloupes are very nutritious fruits, and asides from the benefits mentioned above benefit the hair, skin, eyes, and bones.
-People with diabetes can eat cantaloupes as it has a lot of health benefits they can get from it, but they should also eat them in moderation as overeating is associated with risks.
+Cantaloupes are very nutritious fruits and have many benefits for hair, skin, eyes and bones.
+People with diabetes can eat cantaloupes but they should eat them in moderation as overeating can cause some health problems.